awsdocs/amazon-dynamodb-developer-guide/doc_source/Tools.CLI.md

 ## Using the AWS CLI with Downloadable DynamoDB<a name="Tools.CLI.UsingWithDDBLocal"></a>

-The AWS CLI can also interact with DynamoDB \(Downloadable Version\) that runs on your computer\.
-To enable this, add the following parameter to each command:
+The AWS CLI can also interact with DynamoDB \(downloadable version\) that runs on your computer\.
+To enable this, add the following parameter to each command.

 `--endpoint-url http://localhost:8000`

-Here is an example that uses the AWS CLI to list the tables in a local database:
+The following example uses the AWS CLI to list the tables in a local database.

 ```
 aws dynamodb list-tables --endpoint-url http://localhost:8000